H.R.3702 - Reforming Disaster Recovery Act of 2019116th Congress (2019-2020) |

 “(iii) information regarding the effect of the disaster on education, transportation capabilities and dependence, housing needs, health care capacity, and displacement of persons.

 “(i) COMPLIANCE.—Funds made available under this subsection shall be used in accordance with section 312 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5155), as amended by section 1210 of the Disaster Recovery Reform Act of 2018 (Division D, Public Law 115–254), and such rules as may be prescribed under such section.
+5155), as amended by section 1210 of the Disaster Recovery Reform Act of 2018 (division D, Public Law 115–254), and such rules as may be prescribed under such section.

-“(ii) PRIORITY.—Households having the lowest incomes shall be prioritized for assistance under this section until all unmet needs are satisfied for families having an income up to 120 percent of the median for the area.
+“(ii) PRIORITY.—Households having the lowest incomes shall be prioritized for assistance under this subsection until all unmet needs are satisfied for families having an income up to 120 percent of the median for the area.

 “(D) TREATMENT OF DUPLICATIVE BENEFITS.—In any case in which a grantee provides assistance that duplicates benefits available to a person for the same purpose from another source, the grantee itself shall either (i) be subject to remedies for noncompliance under section 111, or (ii) bear responsibility for absorbing such cost of duplicative benefits and returning an amount equal to any duplicative benefits paid to the grantee’s funds available for use under this section or to the Community Development Block Grant Disaster Recovery Reserve Fund under section 124, unless the Secretary issues a public determination by publication in the Federal Register that it is not in the best interest of the Federal Government to pursue such remedies.